mambroz27/onceuponanipsum/src/pages/posts/hello-world.md

 tags: ["astro", "dev in public"]
 ---

-# Hello World

-This is the first post on Once Upon an Ipsum.
-I plan to use Once Upon an Ipsum to share odds and ends about programming on the web and as an outlet to develop side projects in public.
+Welcome to the inaugural post on Once Upon an Ipsum.
+This platform serves as a space where I'll be sharing miscellaneous insights about web programming.
+Additionally, it will serve as a public outlet for me to cultivate side projects.

-The site is primarily built using [Astro](https://astro.build) and [Tailwind CSS](https://tailwindcss.com).
-The site source code is on [GitHub](https://github.com/mambroz27/onceuponanipsum) and deployed with [Cloudflare Pages](https://pages.cloudflare.com).
+The website is predominantly constructed using the powerful combination of [Astro](https://astro.build) and [Tailwind CSS](https://tailwindcss.com).
+The source code is hosted on [GitHub](https://github.com/mambroz27/onceuponanipsum) and deployed through [Cloudflare Pages](https://pages.cloudflare.com).

-## Starting with HUGO
+## Initial Steps with HUGO

-I started this project with [HUGO](https://gohugo.io) and quickly found I just didn't like it.
-In a professional setting sometimes you have to use tools you don't like, but for a personal project I'd rather use something I enjoy, there were small things in HUGO that didn't fit with my preferences in the developer experience.
-I don't want to dig into the things I didn't like because I don't want to give the impression that HUGO is bad.
-It's not.
-It just wasn't for me.
+Initially, I embarked on this project using [HUGO](https://gohugo.io), but it swiftly became apparent that it didn't align with my preferences.
+While it's common to work with tools one may not particularly enjoy in a professional setting, for a personal project, I believe it's crucial to work with tools that bring joy.
+There were nuances in HUGO that didn't resonate with my ideal developer experience.
+However, it's important to note that this isn't a critique of HUGO itself, as it serves its purpose well for many other developers.

-## Moving to Astro
+## Transition to Astro

-I had been following Astro for a while and decided to give it a try.
-I'm glad I did, Astro is a joy to work with.
-I'm especially excited for the integrations available, like [React](https://reactjs.org), [Svelte](https://svelte.dev), and more.
-[MDX](https://mdxjs.com) is also a huge plus.
-I'm planning to showcase development challenges I encounter with other frameworks and Astro makes it easy to drop in components from other frameworks in the middle of my static site.
+Having kept an eye on Astro for some time, I eventually made the switch and haven't looked back since.
+Working with Astro has been an absolute delight.
+Its versatile integrations with other frameworks such as [React](https://reactjs.org) and [Svelte](https://svelte.dev) have been particularly exciting.
+Furthermore, the inclusion of [MDX](https://mdxjs.com) has proven to be a significant advantage.
+I plan to showcase the challenges I encounter while developing various projects, and Astro's flexibility makes it seamless to incorporate components from other frameworks within my static site.